Learn the essentials needed to care for your senior loved one with our Compassionate Caregiving course.

 Cost of Assisted Living vs. Home Care

 Don’t let the average costs scare you away.
 How much you pay depends on where you live and what you need help with.
 For full-time care, assisted living is the cheapest on average.
-As of 2024, the median cost of assisted living was $5,511 per month, which covers a private room and core services.
+As of 2024, the median cost of assisted living was $5,511 per month, which typically includes a private room and core services.
 The typical range is somewhere between $3,000 and $6,000 per month, or $36,000 and $72,000 per year.
 Some ALFs charge a separate move-in fee or a fee for specialized services.

 You may think in-home care would be cheaper, but that’s not always the case.
 Part-time care is generally less expensive, but full-time care can cost much more.
 The hourly price can reach up to $40 per hour.
-How much you pay depends on insurance, veteran’s benefits, services, and location.
+How much you pay depends on insurance, veteran’s benefits, services and location.
 A home health aide costs an average of $6,481 per month for 40 or more hours of care.
-That does not include personal living expenses, and costs such as trash, sewer, property taxes, mortgage payments, water, and electricity can add up.
+That does not include personal living expenses, and costs such as trash, sewer, property taxes, mortgage payments, water and electricity can add up.

 When family members act as caregivers, in-home care is the cheapest option by far.